Thuggonaut/42IC_Ring02_Minitalk/README.md

 🔹 **3.
 Observe the Output:**
 - The client will send the message to the server using signals.
 - We should see the message being displayed on the server terminal.
-- The message should appear character by character, and for the bonus, the "acknowledgement" should be sent for each character.
+- The message should appear character by character, and for the bonus, the "acknowledgement" should be sent by the server for each character.
+	-  For each character in the message, a "acknowledgement of reciept" should be displayed by the client.
 - Observe the speed of the printing at the server's end, and adjust the `usleep()` value accordingly per system's behaviour and performance.

 🔹 **Repeat Testing:**